Leaflet: Your feedback matters

 When things go wrong

-If you are unhappy with your support or a service you have received, please get in touch with us.
-A good start is to contact the person or team who has been involved with you, because often things can be put right quickly.
+If you are unhappy about your support or something has gone wrong, contact the person or team who you have been in touch with.
+Often things can be put right quickly.

-If you have already done this or would rather speak with someone else, your concerns can be raised with the Complaints and Feedback Team.
+If you have already done this or would rather speak with someone else, your concerns can be raised and looked into using our complaints process.

 Please get in touch within a year of the problem starting, otherwise it can be difficult to find out what went wrong and we may not be able to help.